Team

 ORIGIN // FIELD_OPERATIONS

-From drones in the field to gates in CI.
+From drones in the field to safety gates in CI.

 Why build a safety gate now.

-The pattern was the same across robots and agents:
+The pattern was the same across physical systems, robots, and high-stakes agents:

-• Great engineering, but very little structure around what “safe enough” means.
+• Strong engineering teams, but inconsistent structure around what “safe enough to release” actually means.

 Saykai is the answer.